 The Society recognizes revenue from merchandise sales and tour rentals, included in net educational and product sales, and membership sales at the time of purchase.
+Membership sales are not material to recognize over the term of the membership.

 Functional Allocation of Expenses